thunderbird89/esf/stories/story-knock-knock.md

 > "Commander Chen, this is Admiral Trager, Third North Fleet."

 Chen activated the channel.
-The transmission lag was noticeable—Third North Fleet was still seventeen systems away, racing toward the Xenari jump bridge at speeds that were probably cooking their drive systems.
+The transmission lag was noticeable - Third North Fleet was still seventeen systems away, racing toward the Xenari jump bridge at speeds that were probably cooking their drive systems.

 > "Admiral Trager.
 Good to hear from you.
 What's your ETA?"